skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch retires to his room for the evening and sets to work translating the book.
-With the aid of the reference books on loan from the Archives, he is able to make amazing progress.
+With the aid of the reference books on loan from the archives, he is able to make amazing progress.
 Over the next few hours he manages to translate three new chapters of the book:

 <div class="document">